Ji Bin

 He was a member of the 12th National Committee of the Chinese People's Political Consultative Conference.
-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Ji was born in Taichung, Taiwan, in September 1966.
-He graduated from Peking University with a Bachelor of Arts before gaining a MBA from the University of Edinburgh.
+He graduated from Peking University with a Bachelor of Arts before gaining an MBA from the University of Edinburgh.

 Starting in August 1989, he served in several posts in the Chinese People's Association for Friendship with Foreign Countries, including section member of the Eurasian Department, director of the Eurasian Department, deputy director of the Eurasian Department I, director of the Eurasian Department I, and deputy director of the Eurasian Department.